Bi-Lagrangian structures and Teichm\"uller theory: Applications to Teichmüller theory

 \begin{lemma} The forgetful projection $p \colon \CPS \to \TS$ is a holomorphic Lagrangian fibration. \end{lemma}

-This lemma is a direct consequence of \autoref{thm:LoustauA} (see \cite[Corollary 6.11]{MR3352248}) but it was formerly known: it is a consequence of Kawai's rather involved work \cite{MR1386110}, it was also proven directly by Goldman \cite{MR2094117} with a concise algebraic argument, and recovered independently by Steven Kerckhoff in unpublished work.
+This lemma is a direct consequence of \autoref{thm:LoustauA} (see \cite[Corollary 6.11]{MR3352248}) but it was formerly known: it is a consequence of Kawai's work \cite{MR1386110}, and was also proven directly by Goldman \cite{MR2094117} with a concise algebraic argument.

 \begin{theorem} The complex affine structure in the fibers of the projection $p \colon \CPS \to \TS$ constructed via the Schwarzian derivative coincides with the natural complex affine structure in the leaves of a complex Lagrangian foliation. \end{theorem}